zkhan96/obsidian/Usul Fiqh/Quranic words/Mu’awwal.md

-Definition: one that has been given precedence to
+Definition: One that has been given precedence over all other meanings.

 Example of thalathata quroo.
 The hayd from quroo was made Mu’awwal over the other meanings I.e. tuhr.